 As mentioned above, boxing just simply isn’t as popular as it once was.
-It’s tough for sportsbooks to pay too much attention to boxing matches (aside from high-profile fights) when it comes to odds.
+It’s tough for sportsbooks to pay attention to boxing matches (aside from high-profile fights) when it comes to odds.

-Line shopping is vital for any bet you’re placing but is of particular importance when it comes to boxing.
-Big ticket fights, such as Pay-Per-Views and other high profile matches will have similar odds across multiple sites.
+Line shopping is vital when it comes to boxing.
+Big-ticket fights, such as Pay-Per-Views and other high profile matches will have similar odds across multiple sites.

 Every fighter has their good and bad days, but it’s important not to get too high on a fighter because he’s won x number of fights in a row.
 Remember, all this information is out there and available to the general public.

 Don’t reinvent the wheel when it comes to handicapping boxing targeting a fighter because he won most of his previous fights decisively.
 The betting public is doing that, and they lose long term.